 With available new technologies offering more energy-efficient, cleaner, and more economical alternatives than fuel-cell vehicles could possibly provide, even in a far-distant future, development efforts and heroic investments into Hydrogen infrastructure no longer make any sense.

-After demonstrating that GCR’s article is not supported by facts or even the links they use as references, GCR concludes the piece by saying Hydrogen doesn’t make sense with another worn out and false argument: Carmakers are building FCEVs to get ZEV credits in California.
-Let’s break down the fallacy and arrogance of this argument.
+After demonstrating that GCR’s article is not supported by facts or even the links they use as references, GCR concludes the piece by saying hydrogen doesn’t make sense with another worn out and false argument: Carmakers are building FCEVs to get ZEV credits in California.
+Let’s break down the fallacy and arrogance of this last argument.

 Toyota is one of only three carmakers producing an FCEV for sale or lease in California.
 The car is hand made in Japan at very low volumes with a ramp up toward 2020 for high volume production.
 Toyota & Honda have both committed to debut FCEVs officially in the year 2020 at the Tokyo Olympics.
 The entire country of Japan has geared their policy toward migrating to the “Hydrogen Economy” with hundreds of thousands of solid oxide fuel cells already in service making energy at over 90% efficiency.
 Japan has also committed to building 160 H2 fueling stations for FCEVs like the Mirai and Clarity by the year 2020.
 Both Toyota and Honda have been working on FCEV technology for decades, long before ZEV credits were enacted in California.
 Further, these companies have invested billions of dollars in Japan to support production of FCEVs.
 How does a small per vehicle credit in the thousands reconcile with billions of spending in another country?
 Toyota is now spending millions of more dollars on the East Coast of the USA to further build out H2 fueling infrastructure.
 Is Toyota spending in Japan & New York to get a ZEV credit in California?
 GCR’s claims make the same amount of sense as the emissions coming out of an FCEV tailpipe: zero.